mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 #DevOps Console Overview

-Welcome to The DevOps Console Overview page!
+Welcome to the DevOps Console Overview page!

 Find out more about how to design and manage the full lifecycle of your DevOps Value Stream.